 The reason for this is two fold.
 Firstly, as workplaces become more tech-centric people who can effectively program (and operate) computers and robotics will increasingly be in demand, but more importantly, "Programming" teaches strong critical thinking and problem solving skills.
 These skills will be of paramount importance in a rapidly evolving workplace.

-This is where programming education becomes so beneficial... particularly at an early age as children's minds begin to grow.
+This is where programming education becomes so beneficial... particularly at an early age as children's minds rapidly develop and neural pathways are being constructed.

 And to me, this is where RoboGarden's programming software is so intriguing.
 It allows children as young as 1st grade to develop critical thinking skills as they solve challenges through coding.